 - 1 quart jar of bread and butter pickle chips

 - 1/2 teaspoon of Cajun seasoning (like Slap Ya Mama), or to taste

 - Comeback sauce (click here for recipe), or your favorite dipping sauce

 Preheat fryer to 350 degrees F. Drain the pickles and pat dry with paper towels; set aside.
 In a medium size bowl, combine the flour, cornmeal, salt, pepper, Cajun seasoning, garlic powder and paprika; set aside.
 In another bowl, combine the beaten eggs with the buttermilk and hot sauce.
 Dip the pickles into the wet mixture; then dredge until fully coated in the dry mixture.
 Fry at 350 degrees F until golden brown, about 2 minutes; drain on a rack over paper towels.
 Serve immediately with Comeback Sauce, Ket-Mayo Sauce, ranch dressing, or your favorite dipping sauce.

-Cook's Notes: May also substitute dill pickles, already cut, or cut yourself, or use pickle spears.
+Cook's Notes: Substitute stone-ground grits for half of the cornmeal.
+May also substitute dill pickles, already cut, or cut yourself, or use pickle spears.
 I love Wickles Pickles, or homemade Fire 'n Ice pickles for these!

 Requires Adobe Reader - download it free!©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.